Do You Know How Much Do Google Ads Cost?

 Once you set your maximum CPC, this is the most that you will be charged.

 This means that sometimes you will end up paying less than your maximum CPC.

 Note, that your ads will still have to go through Google’s ad auction process.
 But you do have a say in when you want Google to display these ads.

 To choose the days that you want to display ads on Google Ads, visit your settings and then click on “Ad Schedule.”

 For instance, if a local business is only open on Monday through Friday, they might want to schedule their paid search ads during the business week.

 For example, let’s say that a coffee shop in Berkshire, MA wants to bring in more coffee drinkers.

-Yet another way that you can get more out of your budget is by budgeting based on device use.
+Yet another way that you can get more out of your AdWords budget is by budgeting based on device use.

-The coffee shop may want to allot more of their budget to reaching these mobile consumers if their goal is to bring in more local foot traffic through Google ads.
+The coffee shop may want to allot more of their budget to reach these mobile consumers if their goal is to bring in more local foot traffic through Google ads.